CHP RADIO SYSTEMS

 The cellular modem and "extender" repeater antennas were standard Antenna Specialists on-glass models, mounted on the rear windshield, at the center and far right.

-The low band two-way radio antenna, formerly a ball and spring type mounted on a rear quarter panel, was changed beginning in late 1995 to a roof mounted loaded quarter-wave antenna, the Antenex C40 MBDPST , which it is believed has since been replaced by a wider-bandwidth model.
+The low band two-way radio antenna, formerly a ball and spring type mounted on a rear quarter panel, was changed beginning in late 1995 to a roof mounted loaded quarter-wave antenna, which by the late 2000's was replaced with a wider-bandwidth model, which has itself been replaced again by a wider bandwidth model (2010) to allow 35-46 MHz coverage, accommodating the new channels on 35 and 45 MHz.

 The use of in-vehicle computers did not begin on any meaningful scale until approximately 1996, when the antennas for the low band radio began being moved to the roof primarily to avoid interference to and by the computer.
 More data can be found on the CHP 2001 page.
 As computers were installed in the cars, the shotguns began to be removed from the passenger compartment and were placed in the trunk.